 A connected map of owner, agent or workflow, repo or PR, credential, action, target, approval rule, policy decision, and evidence.

-High-risk workflow register
+High-impact workflow register

 AI-assisted paths that can write, execute, deploy, use credentials, publish packages, or affect release workflows.